Engineering, Design, and Society

 Dean Nieusma, Department Head

-Chelsea Salinas, Assistant Department Head
+Chelsea Salinas, Assistant Department Head; Director of Design Engineering Program

 Professors